top of page

 How We Train Decision Speed at Beach City

-This is actually where we differentiate from the average academy.
-We don’t leave baseball IQ to chance.
-We train it deliberately.
+This is where Beach City Baseball Academy stands apart from the average academy.
+We don’t leave baseball IQ to chance; we train it deliberately.
+Here’s how:

 1. Situational Reps Every Week